 The currency of domicile is GBP (pounds sterling).
-Items included in the financial statements of the Company are measured using the currency of the primary economic environment in which the entity operates (the Company's "Functional Currency").
+Items included in the financial statements of the Company are measured using the currency in which the Notes are issued (the Company's "Functional Currency").
 The financial statements are presented in Euros (€) which is deemed to be the Company's Functional and Presentational Currency.